Prateek0047/Stellar---chat-and-collab-/README.md

 # stellar-real-time-chat

-A Chat application , we'll edit this later
+A Chat application
+this is just to test , we will update this later